 The veil was a simple drape to obscure the view into the Most Holy Place to

-keep an onlooker from spying on God, who was not a spectacle though deserved
+keep any onlooker from spying on God.
+He did not want to become a spectacle to

-nobody could stop a person from glancing behind the veil, though access was disallowed,
+meaning anybody could step behind the veil, though access was disallowed,

 except once a year only by the high priest